phongcao/vsts-extension-retrospectives/CONTRIBUTING.md

 #### Mocks

 In order to simulate API calls and some external module functionality, jest mocks were created and utilized.
 Mocks that are expected to used by more than one test file are located in the [mock folder](RetrospectiveExtension.Frontend/components/__mocks__), and organized by module.
+If mocks are shared by the majority of tests, such as API mocks, add the creation of the mock to the [test setup file](RetrospectiveExtension.Frontend/components/__tests__/setupTests.tsx).

 #### Snapshots